astronomer/astro-sdk/aep/AEP-3-dag-generator.md

 ### Cons

 * Dynamic Tasks i.e. the task generation does affect the performance of the Airflow DAG parser
-* Difficult to debug the DAG as tasks are being generated dynamically
+* Difficult to debug the DAG as tasks are being generated dynamically i.e. there is no way of looking at the generated tasks